Timi-T/producktiv/backend/README.md

 `POST '/api/login'`

-- This will login in a user and create a token to be used as a cookie during a session.
+- This will login a user and create a token to be used as a cookie during a session.
-- Request Header:
+- Request Header: c2Ftc29sNDBAZ21haWwuY29tOmhlbGxvd29ybGQ=
 ```
 {
   headers: "Authorization: Basic c2Ftc29sNDBAZ21haWwuY29tOmhlbGxvd29ybGQ="